joinpursuit/AC_4_Web/units/fundamentals/lessons/git_and_github/git_and_github.md

 ### Initializing a Repo

-We’ll begin by making a directory with the name `git-test`:
+We’ll begin by making a directory with the name `git-test`.
+To make a directory, or folder, we use the command `mkdir` which is short for _**m**a**k**e **dir**ectory_.
+Then you will run the command `cd git-test` which **c**hanges **d**irectory or folder into the git-test folder we just created.

 ```bash
 $ mkdir git-test
 $ cd git-test
 ```

-The way to create a new repository with Git is with the init command (short for “initialize”), which creates a special hidden directory where Git stores the information it needs to track our project’s changes.
+Now that we're in the folder, we are going to create a [_repository_](https://www.sbf5.com/~cduan/technical/git/git-1.shtml).
+A Git repository, or "repo", is essentially a folder that stores your Git files.
+The way to create a new repository with Git is with the `init` command (short for _**init**ialize_), which creates a special hidden directory where Git stores the information it needs to track our project’s changes.

 ```bash
 $ git init
 Initialized empty Git repository in  /home/lev/git-test/.git/
 ```

+We now have an empty Git repo that we can store our files in and track their changes over time 💯

 ### Initial Commit

+We can check the status of our Git repo by typing `git status`.
+This will tell us which files, if any, have changed since we last updated our Git repo.
+Check out what happens when we type `git status`:

 ![001](screenshots/001.png)